knowzou/Stochastic_HMC/README.md

+# Stochastic HMC
-# Code for the ICML 2021 paper [On the Convergence of Hamiltonian Monte Carlo with Stochastic Gradient](https://proceedings.mlr.press/v139/zou21b.html)
+Code for the ICML 2021 paper [On the Convergence of Hamiltonian Monte Carlo with Stochastic Gradient](https://proceedings.mlr.press/v139/zou21b.html)

 HMC with different types of stochastic gradients (mini-batch, control variates, SVRG, SAG)